- Open the meeting with a leader-led prayer.

-Review the tools taught the previous weeks.
+- Review the tools taught in the previous weeks.
 Ask someone to explain it and see if anyone had an experience applying it.

-Look at The Big Picturetogether.
-Read it slowly so people have an idea of where they are in the disciple making process.
+- Look at the Overview together.
+Read it slowly so people can have an idea of where they are in the disciple-making process.

-Read about Discovery Study 2 in its entirety.
-It is important to read the complete instruction about each week's tool.
+- Read about Discovery Study 2 in its entirety.
+It is essential to read the complete instruction about each week's tool.

-Model what you just read.
+- Model what you just read.
 Demonstrate the tool with the entire group.
-Do an abbreviated version of Discovery Study 2 by providing a nugget, letting them create three question and answer one.
+Do an abbreviated version of Discovery Study 2 by providing a nugget, letting them create three questions, and answer one.

-Practice what you just modeled.
-Divide the group into smaller units and move them into break away groups.
+- Practice what you just modeled.
+Divide the group into smaller units and move them into breakaway groups.
 Direct them to practice with each other what they just read and saw modeled.
-One person in the group lead the rest of the group doing a Discovery Study 2.
-Let them do all three steps; discover a nugget, develop questions and discuss questions.
-Remind them to move quickly through Steps 1 and 2 or that they most likely won't get through much of Step 3.
+One person in the group leads the rest of the group doing a Discovery Study 2.
+Let them do all three steps; discover a nugget, develop questions, and discuss the questions.
+Remind them to move quickly through Steps 1 and 2 or that they won't get through Step 3.

-Offer a resource; Radical Together, by David Platt.
+- Offer a resource.
+Radical Together, by David Platt.
 Tell them each week you'll be offering a resource for those who want to go deeper and read on their own.
-This is not required reading and will not be discussed in the meetings.
+It is not required reading and will not be discussed in the meetings.

 - Watch Spiritual Multiplication or Evangelism Quotes.
 It is just for reflection.